Kristina01111000/Drws_site/README.md

 Next call:
 to fix speed:
-- redirect adds time
+- redirect adds  a lot of time -> needed, looking at streamlining
-- cacheing needed for slower load next time
+- the activity stream is the slowest loading page on peepso -> pick different home page -> user page or promo page?
-- change img file types for faster load
+- change img file types for faster load -> researching a plugin for this
-- new plugin for defering non critical css
+- peepso is a clunky theme -> new plugin for defering non critical css -> researching a plugin for this - autoptimize, lightspeed cache
-- activity stream really slow on peepso, switch to different main page?
+- widgets slow it down a little -> holding off on adding more until the speed is better
+- cacheing needed for slower load next time -> problem for later